bioteam/sLAM/README.md

 *Getting these versions aligned is critical*, because if the versions are out of alignment you may get errors of various kinds that do not reference versions but are more generic and difficult to debug, like out-of-memory errors.

-### Using Tensorflow from a container at TACC
+#### Using Tensorflow from a container

 Containers may be available that package the right versions of CUDA with some framework.
-At TACC run an interactive job using `srun` or `idev` to download a container made by NVIDIA.
+For example, at TACC you can download a container made by NVIDIA which supplies CUDA, Python, and Tensorflow:

 ```sh
 srun -N 1 -n 10 -p rtx-dev -t 60:00 --pty bash